JoeyBL8/ecocadia/GAME_RULES.md

 When a creature attacks another creature, the damage is compared to the defence.
 If the attack is lower, you remove the different from your points.
-The defence of that monster is reduced by the attack by the attack value, until the end of this battle.
+The defence of that creature is reduced by the attack by the attack value, until the end of this battle.
 A new attack can be chained after the previous attack is completed to extend the battle.
 Playing a new card will cancel this battle and allow the attacked creature to heal.
 Only 1 creature can be attacked per battle, but multiple creatures can attack.